sueszli/blog/is a phd right for me?.md

 the following thought-provoking tips from jimmy lin’s course “asecs” [^1] are a great starting point for some introspection before we start digging into the numbers.

-1. **recognise that there are multiple definitions of success and multiple ways to succeed.**
+1. **recognize that there are multiple definitions of success and multiple ways to succeed.**

       - set clear goals. define what success means to you by creating your own "utility function" and "success metrics":